-When there is not sufficient oxygen supply to the muscles to produce enough energy by aerobic processes, the muscle ensuring the energy to rebuilding ATP via an increased anaerobic decomposing of glycogen.
+When there is not sufficient oxygen supply to the muscles to produce enough energy by aerobic processes, the muscle ensures the energy to rebuild ATP via an increased anaerobic decomposing of glycogen.
 As seen in the first phase 1), there is no oxygen-consuming (anaerobic combustion).
 The lactate arising in this phase at low/moderate intensity will include in the second phase as fuel 2).
-It means the result of the combustion of carbohydrate by low/moderate intensity is:
+It means the result of the combustion of carbohydrates by low/moderate intensity is:

 Glycogen + Oxygen + ADP → Carbon dioxide + ATP + Water

 When the intensity increases so much that the system no longer can keep up with converting lactate to energy, there will be an accumulation of lactate in the muscle.
 In the beginning, the muscle feels burning, later as paralyzed and it will no longer be possible to continue with the same intensity.
 By measuring the content of lactate in the blood, we can get an insight into the intensity of work.

 When we start our running, it will take a few minutes before our aerobic systems activate, and therefore there will be anaerobic combustion with an accumulation of lactate.
 However, the lactate will quickly disappear when the aerobic processes startup.